Quenya: Use of Quenya

 Attempts by fans to write in Quenya began in the 1970s, when the total corpus of published Elvish comprised only a few hundred words.
 Since then, the use of Elvish has flourished in poems and texts, phrases and names, and even tattoos.
 But Tolkien himself never made his languages complete enough for conversation.
 As a result, newly invented Elvish texts require conjecture and sometimes the coinage of new words.
 The use of Quenya has expanded over the years as new words have been created, forming a Neo-Quenya language that is based on Tolkien's original Quenya but incorporates many new elements.

+Quenya and its writing system Tengwar have limited application in hobbyist and public domain works.

 Internal history

 The Elvish languages are a family of several related languages and dialects.
 The following is a brief overview of the fictional internal history of late Quenya as conceived by Tolkien.
-Tolkien imagined an Elven society with a vernacular language for every-day use, Tarquesta, and a more educated language for use in ceremonies and lore, Parmaquesta.
+Tolkien imagined an Elvish society with a vernacular language for every-day use, Tarquesta, and a more educated language for use in ceremonies and lore, Parmaquesta.

 The Tolkien scholar Verlyn Flieger observed that the "degree of proximity" to the light of the Valar affected the development of both languages in terms of phonology, morphology and semantics.
 The division between Light Elves and Dark Elves that took place during the Sundering of the Elves is reflected in their respective languages.